 Infectious diseases in shelter situations and their management

-Rescue shelter: where cats are kept temporarily until a new guardian is found or euthanasia performed.
+Rescue shelter: where cats are kept temporarily until a new guardian is found or euthanasia is performed.
 ABCD emphasises that keeping cats in shelters should be avoided whenever possible.
 Where other arrangements can be made, cats should not enter rescue shelters.
 This is a reflection of the inevitable stress and risk of infection associated with movement to this type of accommodation.
-However where necessary, then good practice should be adopted to minimise these side effects.
+However, where necessary, good practice should be adopted to minimise these side effects.

 Boarding catteries: where cats are put temporarily while their guardians are on vacation or business

 Multicat pet households: where more than one pet cat is kept

 Cat sanctuaries: where rescued cats are kept until they die

 Trap, neuter and return cat colonies: where cats roam freely, with or without permanent carers

 In shelter situations, infectious diseases spread frequently and quickly; they are difficult to prevent for the following reasons:

 - In many cases, all incoming cats are accepted.

 - Cats may be persistently / latently infected with infectious agents.